 ‘Taps’ … the Bugle Call immortalized in ‘From Here to Eternity’ …

 James Jones wrote the Army’s riposte to Margaret Mitchell’s ‘Gone With the Wind’.
-Jones Company Sergeant, Milton Anthony Warden, is the counter to the suave, sensitive, silky smooth, Rhett Butler.
-The motion picture GWTW made the till then most money and won the most ever Academy Awards – though Gable lost the Best Actor award to Robert Donat’ in, ‘Good Bye Mr Chips’.
+Jones Company Sergeant, Milton Anthony Warden, is the counter to the suave, sensual, silky smooth, Rhett Butler.
+The motion picture GWTW made the till then most money and won the most ever Academy Awards – though Gable lost the Best Actor award to Robert Donat who won it in, ‘Good Bye Mr Chips’.

 The black and white FHTE became famous, mainly on account of the beach frolic scene between Burt Lancaster and Deborah Kerr.